About Us

 Our History

-Concord Oil Founder Tom Pawel and wife Nancy donate 1,500 acres in west Bexar County to serve as home to the Texas Research Park (TRP).
+Concord Oil Founder Tom Pawel and wife Nancy donate 1,500 acres in west Bexar County for the development of the Texas Research Park (TRP).

 1987